 Hybrid format combines personal experience with convenience of online learning

 Cohort model helps facilitate supportive and collaborative learning

 Goals and Focus of the Program

 The Master of Arts in Education with an Arts Integration Concentration focuses on the application of multiple intelligences theory and the arts in traditional and inclusive classrooms as a means to engage students.
 Candidates will learn to differentiate instruction and assessments through the lens of multiple intelligences theory and application of the arts.
-Candidates will develop rudimentary knowledge and abilities in the arts as a platform for developing strategies which will engage students of various learning styles and abilities across grades and content areas.
-Candidates will develop the ability to use multiple intelligences theory as a process to observe children and to use that data to differentiate instruction and assessment.
+Candidates will develop knowledge and abilities in the arts as a platform for developing strategies which will engage students of various learning styles and abilities across grades and content areas.
+Candidates will develop the ability to use multiple intelligences theory as a process to observe children and to use that data to differentiate instruction.
 The summer course is taught collaboratively by staff from a prestigious arts organization and faculty.
 It culminates in a theatrical experience.

 Degree Requirements and Career Outcome

 The degree requirements for this program are successful completion of the program’s respective courses (listed below) and completion of a capstone project as a university requirement, which is embedded within the coursework.
 Upon completion of this program, candidates will have earned a The Master of Arts in Education with an Arts Integration Concentration.
 This is not a certificate, licensure or endorsement program.

 Multiple Intelligences Theory and the Arts

 Visual Arts for Educators

 Curricular Applications for Multiple Intelligences Theory (USJ Campus)